adobe-dss-aep/ajo-handson-labs/ME/6. Basic Journey/Create a Basic Journey.md

 ![Basic Journey](../0.%20Images/Journey1_test1.png)

 24. Still on the left menu, select "trigger event".
 Enter one of the following ECID values according to your attendee number:

 Attendee 01: 48703955349127266004164859492197811621

 Attendee 02: 48703955349127266004164859492197811622

 Attendee 03: 48703955349127266004164859492197811623

 Attendee 04: 48703955349127266004164859492197811624

 Attendee 05: 48703955349127266004164859492197811625

 Attendee 06: 48703955349127266004164859492197811626

 Attendee 07: 48703955349127266004164859492197811627

 Attendee 08: 48703955349127266004164859492197811628

 Attendee 09: 48703955349127266004164859492197811629

 ![Basic Journey](../0.%20Images/Journey1_test2.png)

-25. You journey is triggered for this profile.
+25. Your journey is triggered for this profile.
 You will see path taken by your profile and the email will be received in our web mail box.

 ![Basic Journey](../0.%20Images/Journey1_test3.png)